BKlaasWerkman/winutil/README.md

   - Security (Recommended) Settings: Offers recommended settings, including a slight delay of feature updates by 2 years and installation of security updates 4 days after release.

   - Disable All Updates (Not Recommended!): Allows users to disable all Windows updates, but it's not recommended due to potential security risks.

-## Issues

-If you encounter any challenges or problems with the script, I kindly request that you submit them via the "Issues" tab on the GitHub repository.
-By filling out the provided template, you can provide specific details about the issue, allowing me to promptly address any bugs or consider feature requests.

-## Contribute Code

-To contribute new code, please ensure that it is submitted to the **TEST BRANCH**.
-Please note that merges will not be performed directly on the MAIN branch.

-When creating pull requests, it is essential to thoroughly document all changes made.
-This includes documenting any additions made to the tweaks section and ensuring that corresponding undo measures are in place to remove the newly added tweaks if necessary.
-Failure to adhere to this format may result in denial of the pull request.
-Additionally, comprehensive documentation is required for all code changes.
-Any code lacking sufficient documentation may also be denied.

-By following these guidelines, we can maintain a high standard of quality and ensure that the codebase remains organized and well-documented.

-NOTE: When creating a function please include "WPF" or "WinUtil" in the name so that it can be loaded into the runspace.